William Sherman Jennings

-William Sherman Jennings (March 24, 1863 – February 27, 1920) was an American politician who served as the 18th governor of Florida after being a lawyer, county judge, and state representative.
+William Sherman Jennings (March 24, 1863 – February 27, 1920) was an American progressive politician who served as the 18th governor of Florida after being a lawyer, county judge, and state representative.

 Early years and education

 He was born near Walnut Hill, Illinois, and attended public schools in Marion County.
 Jennings graduated from Southern Illinois University in 1883, then studied law at the Union College of Law in Chicago (now named Northwestern University School of Law).
 He finished his law studies in Chicago under the supervision of his brother, Charles E. Jennings, who was the State Attorney for Marion County.